iupui-soic/cmhie/README.md

 ## Installation
 Build the module from source.
 Install the omod file through OpenMRS module management.
 After installation complete the configuration.
 The OpenMRS login page is not seen anymore, so location based login is not possible.
 A default location is selected or login is without a location.
-For Legacy UI, user needs to click on the login button on the top header to start CAS authentication

 ## Configuration
-Configure the settings for CAS endpoints - login, application code, validate and logout.
-Configure the username and password for the user who will be used to authenticate other users.
-A username in OpenMRS should exists as the same username as on CAS, so that the user can be authenticated.
+will be added later

 ###Build
 To ensure that your commit builds fine run